-The second and third pillars of the Horizon Europe programme are dedicated to collaborative funding opportunities which tackle specific industrial/technological and global challenges that Europe faces.
+The second Pillars of the Horizon Europe programme are dedicated to collaborative funding opportunities which tackle specific industrial and global challenges that Europe faces.
 Consortia usually include a combination of academic and industry representatives who come together to deliver innovative projects ranging in size, duration and budget depending on the individual topic criteria.

 These projects are called ‘collaborative projects’ as they require the involvement of at least 3 organisations from 3 different EU Member States (MS) and/or Associated Countries (AC) with at least 1 partner from a Member State (except CSA – min 1 MS/AC).
 Third Countries (non-MS/AC) can also participate; however, their costs may have to be covered by a national co-funding mechanism.

 The terms of the UK-EU Trade and Cooperation Agreement (Brexit deal) allow the UK to participate as an Associated Country.
 The UK therefore counts towards the minimum requirement of 3 different EU Member states (MS) and/or Associated Countries (AC) with at least one being an EU MS.

 Click the drop-down links below to find out more about the main collaborative funding opportunities within the Global Challenges & European Industrial Competitiveness under Pillar II.

 The Global Challenges (GC) pillar aims to help the UN achieve its Sustainable Development Goals and boosts Europe’s competitiveness and growth.
 Six areas of major concern or ‘challenges’, for Europe and elsewhere, are addressed under this pillar and turned into research and innovation opportunities.